hpe-dev-incubator/hpe-dev-portal/content/blog/ll-mesh-exploring-chat-service-and-factory-design-pattern.md

         return model_class(config)
 ```

-Explanations:
+Definitions:

-1. **Model Registry**: The `_models` dictionary maps model types (e.g., `'LangChainChatOpenAI'`) to their corresponding classes.
+1. **Model registry**: The `_models` dictionary maps model types (e.g., `'LangChainChatOpenAI'`) to their corresponding classes.
-2. **Dynamic Model Selection**: The `create` method retrieves the desired model class based on the `type` in the provided `config`.
+2. **Dynamic model selection**: The `create` method retrieves the desired model class based on the `type` in the provided `config`.
 If `type` is missing or unsupported, it raises an error.
-3. **Instance Creation**: The method initializes and returns the appropriate model class with the given configuration.
+3. **Instance creation**: The method initializes and returns the appropriate model class with the given configuration.

 The main benefits of this approach are:

 * **Encapsulation**: Hides the complexity of model initialization.
 * **Flexibility**: Switching models only requires updating the `type` in `config`.
 * **Extensibility**: New models can be added by updating the `_models` dictionary without modifying the logic.
-* **Error Handling**: By validating the configuration and supported model types, the design prevents runtime errors, ensuring the system is robust and user-friendly.
+* **Error handling**: By validating the configuration and supported model types, the design prevents runtime errors, ensuring the system is robust and user-friendly.

 Here’s how a developer might use LL-Mesh's **`ChatModel`** factory: